paopa/nvim/lua/plugins/headers/README.md

-This is a template to create a new alpha header.
-Copy the following contents of this file into a new file in the `lua/plugins/headers` directory.
+This is an instruction to create a new alpha header.
+Copy the following Lua code of this file into a new file in the `lua/plugins/headers` directory.
 Name the file after the module you are creating the header for.
-For example, if you are creating a header for the `demo` module, name the file `demo.lua`.
+For example, if you are creating a `demo` header, name the file `demo.lua`.
 And, require it in `alpha.lua`

 ```lua
 local M = {}